sebbacon/AcademicFormFiller/README.md

-# Filling out declarations for academic papers
+# Fending-off Academic Form Fuss

 I am so fed up of the form-filling nonsense.
 Especially PDFs.
 I'm going to automate it all, dammit.